gopad/gopad-python/docs/UserTeamParams.md

 # UserTeamParams

-Parameters to attach or remove user team
+Parameters to attach or unlink user team

 ## Properties